leordev/chat-tbd/README.md

 # yes the api key is empty, we need it this way with the local docker weaviate instance
 export OPENAI_API_KEY="<your-openai-api-key-here>"

-poetry install # good luck with this, it took me a while to figure it out how to install everything correctly because I had squareup environment before, hopefully you dont
+poetry install # good luck with this, it took me a while to figure it out how to install everything correctly because I had a messy environment before, hopefully you dont

 # only once, this will load your vector database
 python ingest.py